thinkgos/goup-rs/README.md

 `goup` is an attempt to fulfill the above features and is heavily inspired by [Rustup](https://rustup.rs/), [golang/dl](https://github.com/golang/dl), [goup](https://github.com/owenthereal/goup), [goenv](https://github.com/syndbg/goenv), [gvm](https://github.com/moovweb/gvm) and [getgo](https://github.com/golang/tools/tree/master/cmd/getgo).

+***NOTE***: Please keep in mind that `goup-rs` is still under active development and therefore full backward compatibility is not guaranteed before reaching v1.0.0.

 ## Features

 - Minimum dependencies, only depend on `git`. we may remove this dependency in future.